vernor1/carnd_advanced_lane_finding/README.md

 ![alt text][image5]

 An object of class `TLine` maintains a history of 7 most recent samples using private method `UpdateHistoryWithNewPoints()`.
-Method `ProcessLineImage()` uses either method for computing polynomial coefficients.
-In case of updating with `ExtractUpdatedPoints()`, a sanity check is performed against the updated coefficients if they are off limits, which are manually picked as doubled maximum coefficients for [project video](./project_video.mp4) `(6e-4, 4e-1, 1e+2)`.
-If the updated coefficients are off-limits, they are discarded on the history is truncated by the oldest entry.
+Public method `ProcessLineImage()` uses either way for computing polynomial coefficients: `ExtractNewPoints()` or `ExtractUpdatedPoints()`.
+In case of updating with the later method, a sanity check is performed against the updated coefficients whether they are off limits, which are manually picked as doubled maximum observed coefficients for [project video](./project_video.mp4) `(6e-4, 4e-1, 1e+2)`.
+If the updated coefficients are off-limits, they are discarded, and the history is truncated by the oldest entry.
 Once the history list is empty, the recovery line detection method `ExtractNewPoints()` is used for deriving the new polinomial coefficients.

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+The radius of curvature and course deviation are computed in the same file `lane_tracking.py`.
+Method `TLaneLines::TLine::UpdateHistoryWithNewPoints()` calculates the curvature radius in meters and stores it in the curvature history list.
+The history is used by method `TLine::ProcessLineImage()` for calculating the average curvature radius over up to 7 recent samples, as well as the base line X-position, which are returned to the object of class `TLaneTracker`.
+Then method `TLaneTracker::ProcessLaneImage()` calculates the mean curvature radius for two lane lines, and the course deviation assuming that the lane width is 3.7 meters.
+Both values are returned to the user for further adding to the video overlay.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+The real overlay code is implemented in file `main.py`, function `ProcessImage()` which is used for processing MoviePy images.
+However there's also a unit testing code for the overlay functionality implemented in file `test.py`, called with `test.py lane_tracking <in_img> <out_img>`:

 ![alt text][image6]